 Administration

-Dosing and administration of dextromethorphan are mostly via the oral route.
-There are many formulations for administration:
+Dosing and administration of dextromethorphan primarily occur via the oral route.
+Several formulations are available for this administration, as mentioned below.

-- Combination liquid cough syrups; the common OTC formulation contains 15 mg/5mL of DM; recommended adult dosing is 2 tsp (10ml) every 4 hours.
+- Combination liquid cough syrups: The common over-the-counter (OTC) formulation contains 15 mg/5 mL of dextromethorphan.
+The recommended adult dosage is 2 tsp (10 mL) every 4 hours.

-- Liquid filled capsules containing 15 or 30 mg of DM
+- Liquid-filled capsules: These capsules contain 15 mg or 30 mg doses of dextromethorphan.

-- Oral strips containing 7.5 or 15mg of DM
+- Oral strips: These strips contain 7.5 mg or 15 mg of dextromethorphan.

-Some animal studies have suggested that to reach the potential neuroprotective effects requires the ingestion of doses higher than typically used for antitussive effects (60 to 120 mg/d).[6]
+The recommended dosage for dextromethorphan is 0.5 mg/kg up to 30 mg, administered 3 or 4 times daily.
+Some animal studies have suggested that achieving the potential neuroprotective effects requires doses higher than those typically used for antitussive effects (60–120 mg/d).[16]

-- Pregnant Women: It is considered as pregnancy category C medicine.
-It is mainly metabolized in the liver via CYP2D6 and CYP3A enzymes.
-Activities of these enzymes increased in pregnant women.[7][8]
-Standard doses of dextromethorphan are generally considered acceptable during pregnancy.
-However, It is recommended to avoid alcohol-containing dextromethorphan products during pregnancy.
+Pregnancy considerations: Dextromethorphan is a former FDA pregnancy category C medication and is mainly metabolized in the liver via CYP2D6 and CYP3A, both of which exhibit increased activity in pregnant women.
+Standard therapeutic doses of dextromethorphan are generally considered acceptable for use in pregnant patients; however, alcohol-containing dextromethorphan formulations should be avoided during pregnancy.[31][32]

 Adverse Effects

 Adverse effects from cough suppressants are rare.
-The most common are nausea and gastrointestinal discomfort, while drowsiness and dizziness can also occur.
+The most commonly reported reactions include nausea and gastrointestinal discomfort, with drowsiness and dizziness also occurring in some patients.

-One study showed at high doses (greater than 4 mg/kg), up to 64% of patients felt euphoria, and some experienced various CNS effects such as visual hallucinations and persecutory delusions.
+A study showed that at high doses (>4 mg/kg), up to 64% of patients experienced euphoria, and some developed various CNS effects such as visual hallucinations and persecutory delusions.
 In addition, these episodes were associated with agitation, leading to patient management difficulties.

-The most common side effects in this study were the sensation of a drunk feeling or a "high" (20%), nausea and vomiting (17%), nystagmus (15%), and dizziness (15%).
-Most side effects resolved within a day after the final dose, and no cardio-respiratory compromises were noted.
-Serum levels of DM exceeding 400 ng/ml presented in 87.5% of patients with these side effects.
-More than 60% of the patients who experienced side effects with DM had serum levels exceeding 120 ng/ml and brain levels of 700 ng/g.[10]
+The most common adverse effects in this study were a sensation of being "drunk" or "high" (20%), nausea and vomiting (17%), nystagmus (15%), and dizziness (15%).
+Most adverse effects resolved within a day of the final dose, and no cardiorespiratory compromise was reported.
+Serum dextromethorphan levels exceeding 400 ng/mL were observed in 87.5% of patients with these adverse effects.
+Additionally, more than 60% of patients who experienced adverse effects with dextromethorphan had serum levels exceeding 120 ng/mL and brain levels exceeding 700 ng/g.[37]

 Contraindications